fmilabs/educational-plan/README.md

 ## Development server
 To start the backend app: `npx nx run educational-plan:serve`.
-To start the frontend app: `npx nx run educational-plan-frontend:serve`.
+To start the frontend app: `npx nx run apps/educational-plan-frontend:serve`.

 ## Build for production (using Docker)